get to know us!

 With coaching supports, students learn how develop various independence skills, such as self-monitoring, initiating tasks, coping with obstacles, etc.

-New Frontiers in Learning offers individualized academic and social coaching and tutoring during the school year, winter and summer sessions for high school and college students.
-The New Frontiers "Summer in the City" program is a small group college readiness program that is focused around the development of executive functioning and social skills.
-Current high school students, students transitioning from high school to college, and current college students are all encouraged to apply!
+Supports are provided during the school year, winter and summer sessions for middle school, high school, college students and adults.
+Current middle school and high school students, students transitioning from high school to college, current college students and adults are all encouraged to apply!

 Session Dates: Summer and winter session tutoring dates are subject to the institutions’ summer and winter session academic calendars.

 Location: Students have the option of meeting with their coach at our main office located at 80 Broad Street in New York City or in our Long Island office located at 142 Mineola Avenue in Roslyn Heights.
 Coaches can also meet with students in a place more convenient to the student's schedule in the New York City, Long Island, Westchester, and Northern New Jersey areas.

 Join us for an exciting winter experience!
 New York City offers limitless opportunities to build competence in areas such as: Executive Functioning, Social Engagement, and Traveling.
 Winter in the City focuses on participation in skill-building activities, service learning, and meaningful social and cultural experiences.

 Skill Building Activities will revolve around Social Skills, Daily Living Skills, Self-Care, Self-Advocacy, and Service Learning: